WhisperingChaos/dkrcp/README.md

 The multi-SOURCE copy semantics simply converge to the row labeled: '**TARGET exists as directory.**' above.
 In this situation any SOURCE type, whether it a file, directory, or stream is successfully copied, as long as the TARGET refers to a preexisting directory, otherwise, the operation fails.

 ##### Images as SOURCE/TARGET
-A double colon '```::```' delimiter classifies the file path as referring to an image, differenciating it from the single one denoting a container reference.
+A double colon '```::```' delimiter classifies the file path as referring to an image, differentiating it from the single one denoting a container reference.
 Therefore, an argument referencing an image involving a tag would appear similar to: '```repository_name:tag::etc/hostname```'.

-When processing image arguments, ```dkrcp``` perfers binding to images known locally to Docker Engine that match the provided name and will ignore remote ones unless directed to include them.
+When processing image arguments, ```dkrcp``` prefers binding to images known locally to Docker Engine that match the provided name and will ignore remote ones unless directed to include them.
 To search remote registries, specify the option: ```--ucpchk-reg=true```.
 Enabling this feature will cause ```dkrcp``` to initiate ```docker pull``` iff the specified image name is not locally known.
 Note, when enabled, ```--ucpchk-reg``` applies to both SOURCE and TARGET image references.
 Therefore, in situations where the TARGET image name doesn't match a locally existing image but refers to an existing remote image, this remote image will be pulled and become the one referenced by TARGET.

 Since copying to an existing TARGET image first applies this operation to a derived container (an image replica), its effects are "reversible".
 Failures involving existing images simply delete the derived container leaving the repository unchanged.
 However, when adding a new image to the local repository, the repository's state is first updated to reflect a [```scratch```](https://docs.docker.com/engine/userguide/eng-image/baseimages/#creating-a-simple-base-image-using-scratch) version of the image.
 This ```scratch``` image is then updated in the same way as any existing TARGET image.
 In this situation, a failure removes both the container and ```scratch``` image reverting the local repository's state.